 The Center will prepare students for future occupations by providing multiple programs with instructors and an industry certifications tied to each program and each student.
-The two programs that will be located there initially are the Florida Automobile Dealers Association (FADA) Certified Technician program and the second is the American Technician Excellence (NATEX) and HVAC Excellence Employment Ready programs and the 608 Freon Certification exam.
-When students exit this program, they will have earned both an industry certification they can use to enter directly into the workforce or they can articulate clock hours into Lively Technical Center for accelerated coursework in their chosen field.
+The two programs that will be located there initially are the Florida Automobile Dealers Association (FADA) Certified Technician program and the second is the American Technician Excellence (NATEX) and HVAC Excellence Employment Ready programs and the 608 Freon Certification they can use to enter directly into the workforce or they can articulate clock hours into Lively Technical Center for accelerated coursework in their chosen field.
 Additionally, depending on funding, more programs can be added to this location in the future.